CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_oop.md

 Runtime environment and developer kit - one runs the program, the other compiles it and runs it.

 #### What is the difference between long and Long?

+long is a primitive type thus must have a value, Long is reference type thus can be null.

 #### Can a long store bigger numbers than a Long?

+No.

 #### What kind of packages do you know under java.util.* ?
 Bring at least 3 examples.
+List
+Comparator
+HashMap

 #### What are the access modifiers in Java?
 Which one could we use for class?
+class --> public

+protected
+private

 #### Can an “enum” contain methods in Java?
 Explain.

+yes.
+It is a class like any other.
+You can use a method to give real value to enum values.

 #### When would you use a private/protected/public attribute?
 What is the difference?

+private is valid in a "package" like a class- it is for exclusive fields/methods that only the class uses. protected is like private but subclasses also use it. public is that everyone has access to.

 #### How do you prevent developers from subclassing a class?

+using the final keyword

 #### How do you prevent developers from overriding a method in a subclass?

+1. using the static keyword
+2. using the final keyword
+3. using the private access modifier

 #### How do you prevent developers from changing the value of a variable?

+using the final keyword.
+Although it would mean at reference types that the fields/values inside are still changable.
+We would need to make that class immutable to prevent that, and that would mean:
+Declare the class as final so it can't be extended.
+Make all fields private so that direct access is not allowed.
+Don't provide setter methods for variables.
+Make all mutable fields final so that its value can be assigned only once.
+Initialize all the fields via a constructor performing deep copy.
+Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.

 #### Think about money ;) How would you store a currency value, that shall support decimal parts?
 Think it through again, and try to think outside of the box!

+I would store it in String.
+It is immutable, so security is a plus.
+If we would store it in double, how would we know what type of currency that is?
+Yuan?
+Dollars?
+Zloty?
+This way we can keep track of type.
+Also we could create a class system.
+Money - abstract base class.
+Dollar - subclass. and so on.
+We could keep track of the current sign for that money, or the current value on a base credit system.

 #### What happens if you try to call something, that you have no access to, because of data hiding?

 compile error, it fails to resolve symbol, because it doesnt recognize what it mustn't

 #### What happens if you try to delete/drop an item from an array, while you are iterating over it?

+it runs perfectly, because it is a static length container

 #### What happens if you try to delete/drop/add an item from a List, while you are iterating over it?

+it runs to error, because it is dynamic lengthed container and if you iterate on the 10th element when there is 9 then it is a problem

 #### What happens if you try to add an item to the end of an array, while you are iterating over it?

+Then why am I iterating over it if i try to add one to the END?

 #### If you need to access the iterator variable after a for loop, how would you do it?

+I would declare it outside the loop.

 #### Which interfaces extend the Collection interface in Java.
 Which classes?

+Iterable

+List
+Set
+Queue
+SortedSet
+Deque
+NavigableSet

 #### What is the connection between equals() and hashCode()?
 How are they used in HashMap?

+The basic rule of the contract states that if two objects are equal to each other based on equals() method, then the hash code must be the same.

+In HashMap, hashCode() is used to calculate the bucket and therefore calculate the index. equals method is used to check that 2 objects are equal or not.

 #### What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?

+A checked exception is caught at compile time whereas a runtime or unchecked exception is, as it states, at runtime A checked exception must be handled either by re-throwing or with a try catch block, whereas an unchecked isn't required to be handled.

 #### What is Error in Java and how does it relate to Exception?

 Exceptions and errors both are subclasses of Throwable class.
 The error indicates a problem that mainly occurs due to the lack of system resources and our application should not catch these types of problems

 #### When does 'finally' block run?
 What it is used for?
 Could you give an example from your projects when you would use 'finally'?

+EveryTime, it doesnt matter if we caught an exception or not.
+It is use to let the program run normally no matter what exception happens.
+I would have used it in a webshop, when i want to ensure that no matter what parameter the users write in the query parameters it will give feedback to the user

 #### What is the largest number you can work with in Java?

 2147483647